Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 Cult, featuring bad doctrine, a charismatic authoritarian leader (since deceased) and mind control.
 Founded by Walter Simpson Ballantyne (deceased) in 1997, with branches reported in Auckland, Tauranga, Gisbourne, Wellington and Christchurch, as well as Australia and South Africa.
 Also known as New Zealand Training School for Prophets and Intercessors.

-It appears that people leaving School of the Prophets are deemed to be lost, with no hope of salvation.
+It appears that people leaving School of the Prophets are deemed by the group to be lost, with no hope of salvation.
 The mind control technique thought stopping is used to protect members from the almost inevitable rejection

 of their message by outsiders, while jargon and loaded